FullStackForger/fs-angular-assignments/README.md

 ### Setting up dev environment
 Setting up development environment involves installing [gruntjs](http://gruntjs.com/) with CLI option and configuring it to automate builds, open application in default browser and auto-reload when changes occur on *.js, *.css and *.html files.

+### Next steps

+ * Results pagination or infinite scrolling
+ * Unit tests with Karma
+ * Integration tests with Protractor